virtUOS/kiwi/README.md

 Some of its features are:
 - Multi-language support (currently English and German)
-- Simple interface to Open AI's chat models
+- Simple interface for OpenAI's chat models
-- LDAP-Support
+- LDAP support
 - Modifiable chatbot prompts
-- Saving and deleting conversations
+- Ability to save and delete conversations
-- Now you can use images on your chats with gpt4-o!
+- **New**: Use images in your chats with GPT-4!
   - Upload images
-  - Use image urls
+  - Use image URLs
   - Take pictures with the camera

 ## Chat with Images Feature